google/gson/UserGuide.md

   }
 }
 ```
 However, sometimes you do need to create instance based on the actual parameterized type.
-In this case, you can use the type parameter being passed to the <span style="font-family:courier new,monospace">createInstance</span> method.
+In this case, you can use the type parameter being passed to the `createInstance` method.
 Here is an example:
 ```
 public class Id<T> {
   private final Class<T> classOfId;